darrensapalo/chainlink-codecamp/CERTIFICATE.md

 1. Provide the smart contract address (the dynamic NFT following the day 2 repository) demonstrating that you have successfully completed the work.
 2. Provide the ETH wallet address where the certificate will be sent.
 3. Provide your LinkedIn URL.

+You will be notified about your certificate via the discord ticket, once the NFT certificate has been sent to you.
+Congratulations!